 Tony Taylor and Paul Casanova recalled those years when there were very few Latin players in the majors.
 It was not unusual for those men – regardless of their team – to get together after games at somebody’s house to enjoy each other’s company, play dominoes, and listen to music.
 Tony González remembers that Herrera once struck out multiple times against San Francisco ace Juan Marichal, and yelled at the hurler, “¡Afloja!” (“Slow it down!”) – which of course didn’t happen.
 Marichal simply yelled back that he had better show up at the house afterwards.

 Panchón returned to Buffalo in 1962, distinguishing himself by once again leading the International League in home runs (32) and RBIs (108; tied with Bob Bailey).
 That November, the Phillies sent him to the Pittsburgh Pirates with Ted Savage for Don Hoak.
 Donn Clendenon became entrenched as the Pirates’ regular first baseman, and so Herrera played three full years with Pittsburgh’s Triple-A affiliate, the Columbus Jets.
-He led the IL for a third time in homers in 1965; his 21 tied Adrian Garrett of Atlanta.
+He led the IL for a third time in homers in 1965 with 21.
 He played most of 1966 with Syracuse, the top farm club of the Detroit Tigers.
 In 1967, however, he was demoted to Double A after he was dealt to the Chicago White Sox organization.
 After 22 games, he went to Reynosa of the Mexican League, where he hit .262-8-30 in 69 more games.

 Herrera spent the summers of 1968 and 1969 with Ciudad del Carmen in the Mexican Southeast League.
 He led that circuit in 1969 with 39 homers and 106 RBIs.
 Over 40 years later, local fans still viewed him as the greatest slugger the Camaroneros (Shrimpers) ever had.
 In both of those years, he joined the Miami Marlins (a Class A club in the Baltimore Orioles chain) after his Mexican season ended.
 Like many Cuban émigrés, he made his home in Miami.